advantageous/marathon-deploy-plugin/README.md

 ### Marathon JSON Files

 By default the plugin expects a **marathon** directory in the root of your project where there will be a json file for each of your configured environments.
 With the above example, you would have a *staging.json* and a *production.json*.
+The name of the json files **must** match the name of the marathon environment declared in the build.gradle.

     myProject
       + marathon